franTarkenton/GitDemo/LessonPlan.md

    - Link the local repo with the remote
      `git remote add origin <path to remote>`
    - origin:
-      - origin is the shortname that you can use to refer to this repo
+      - origin is the short name that you can use to refer to this repo
       - you can name it anything you want.
-      - By default git convensions suggest your upstream repo should be named origin, where upstream means the version that you are ' contributing to / building.
+      - By default git conventions suggest your upstream repo should be named origin, where upstream means the version that you are ' contributing to / building.
       - There may be other remotes that you want to pull from, but not